 From my research, it is primarily mainland Chinese companies that are fixated on deceptive marketing, and you would think, with all the effort they put into being deceptive, why would they not invest into being Chinese??
 After all, China has an extensive history of driving technology and culture throughout the world which is sad because so many things in Japan are originally from China (if you are a Chinese brand, contact me).

-- The brand name or product line will have some sort of Japanese sounding name.
-Names like sumo, wasabi, geisha, shogun, or samurai would be nonsensical to a Japanese person (a knife named wrestler, radish, hostess, etc).
+- The brand name or product line: The name will have some sort of Japanese sounding name.
+Names like “sumo,” “wasabi,” “geisha,” “shogun,” or “samurai” would be nonsensical to a Japanese person (a knife named wrestler, radish, hostess, etc).

-- Playing off of Japanese brands: I’m sure one brand got a cease and desist, but a few brands will take well-known brands such as Kinzoku Steel to imply that they are associated with or they will tweak the name from AUS-10 to AUS-10V to play off the brand of Japanese steel.
+- Playing off of Japanese brands: I am sure one brand got a cease and desist, but a few brands will take well-known brands such as JIKKO or Kinzoku Steel to imply that they are associated with or they will tweak the name from AUS-10 to AUS-10V to play off the brand of Japanese steel.

 - Japanese knife types: “Deba, gyuto, santoku,” etc will be used throughout their website and ads to imply that it is a Japanese made knife.

-- Using the word “Japanese” and avoiding any use of anything that is Chinese: throughout their marketing copy they avoid and make almost no mention of their Chinese roots which is why some consumers feel ripped-off and say that they are “fake.”
+- Using the word “Japanese” and avoiding any use of anything that is Chinese: Throughout their marketing copy they avoid and make almost no mention of their Chinese roots which is why some consumers feel ripped-off and say that they are “fake” or a “scam.”

-- Emphasis on price and being low priced: culturally, the Japanese do not epitomize value based on being the cheapest which is why pricing is not the driving factor when marketing a product, and you will see an emphasis on quality versus an “all you can eat sushi” business which by the way are not typically Japanese owned.
+- Emphasis on price and being low priced: Culturally, the Japanese do not epitomize value based on being the cheapest, which is why pricing is not the driving factor when marketing a product.
+What you will see is an emphasis on quality versus an “all you can eat sushi” business which by the way are not typically Japanese owned.
 So if you are constantly seeing “sale,” “75% off,” “$1,505, now $265” that is more than likely it is not a Japanese company.

-- The “About Us” is never about them: and you will not find anything about the company, the individuals behind the company, their mission or vision statement, etc. It will typically always be another opportunity for them to reinforce “Japanese, the Japanese art of metalwork, Japanese Honshu steel, Japanese, Japanese, Japanese, samurai, and Japanese.”
+- The “About Us” is never about them: You will not find anything about the company, the individuals behind the company, their mission, or vision statement, etc. It will typically always be another opportunity for them to reinforce “Japanese, the Japanese art of metalwork, Japanese Honshu steel, Japanese, Japanese, Japanese, samurai, and Japanese.”

-- Not sold by 3rd party retailers: there are a number of 3rd party retailers who sell Japanese knives, but most of the deceptive brands can only be purchased online through their website although you can also find similar/the same product on the website AliExpress which is owned by Alibaba, the Chinese based company.
-I should cite that Kamikoto attributes being direct to the consumer is to “minimize markup of 5-6x’s,” but they do not tell you that “savings from the markup” most likely go towards shipping products individually to you.
+- Not sold by 3rd party retailers: There are several 3rd party retailers who sell Japanese knives, but most of the deceptive brands can only be purchased online through their website.
+Although you can also find similar/the same product on the website AliExpress which is owned by Alibaba, the Chinese-based company.
+I should also cite that Kamikoto attributes being direct to consumer is to “minimize markup of 5-6x’s.”
+Except they do not tell you that “savings from the markup” most likely go towards shipping products individually to you.

-- They think you are an idiot: well, a lot of people could care less about where the product is manufactured or who owns it (they love you), but these products are targeted at people who do care which is why they treat their customers like complete idiots.
+- They think you are an idiot: Well, many people do not care where the product is manufactured or who owns it (they love you), and they targeted these products at them which is why they treat their customers like complete idiots.
 They are out to fool you, and they are not trying to be upfront with who they are, and the people behind the company probably binge-watch the MTV show Catfish.
-It is one reason why if you go to their social media, you will see several people calling them out for their deceptive behavior.
+It is one reason if you go to their social media, you will see several people calling them out for their deceptive behavior.

 There are a number of websites that are simply e-commerce portals to market and sell you whatever they can possibly sell you.
 Although on the other hand, there are also these sellers who are just as committed to the craft as the blacksmiths and artisans who created these knives, and these are the sellers I will be highlighting.
 Also note: I have included vendors from all over the country and Canada from Beverly Hills, San Francisco, Seattle, Denver, Madison, to New York.